Advanced HTML

 Search,Floating Frames">

-The robots tag has 4 main "CONTENT" words that you can use, these are "index, follow, noindex & nofollow".
-If you put "index" the robot indexes your page, if it sees "follow" it will follow the links on that page.
-The "noindex" and "nofollow" do the opposite.
-You can have two of these in the tag but you can't have opposite ones, for example "index,noindex" is not allowed.
+The robots tag has 4 main content values that you can use, these are index, follow, noindex and nofollow.
+If you put noindex in the tag then any well behaved robots won't indexe your page, if the robot sees follow it will follow the links on that page.
+You can have two of the values in the robot tag but you can't have opposite values, for example the combination index,noindex is not allowed.

 Most search engines allow you to precisely control how and what parts of your site are indexed by placing a "robots.txt" file on your site.
 See The Web Robots Pages for more details.